Orchestration Cluster authorization

 Resource access

-Within applications, users need additional permissions for specific resources, e.g.:
+Within components, users need additional permissions for specific resources, for example:

 processDefinition